I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksevent_tuner_initiate_scan_s.md

 ## Members

-`EndFrequency`

-The final frequency, in Hz, for a scan operation.

 `EventData`

 A structure of type <a href="..\ks\ns-ks-kseventdata.md">KSEVENTDATA</a> that specifies the standard event structure, which contains the event handle that the driver notifies about the scan operation.